moq-wg/moq-transport/draft-lcurley-warp.md

 }
 ~~~

+id:

+: Incremented by 1 for each initialization segment.

 ## media {#message-media}
 The `media` message indicates that the remainder of the stream contains a media segment.

-* The `init` field is the id of the cooresponding initialization segment.
-A decoder MUST block until the coorespending `init` message to arrive.
-* The `timestamp` field indicates the desired presentation timestamp in milliseconds at the start of the segment.

-The video consumer uses the `timestamp` field to both handle discontinuities and cancel streams without having to parse the segment.
-It MAY be different from the presentation timestamp in the media container, in which case the `timestamp` field takes precedence.

 ~~~
 {
   segment: {
     init: int,
     timestamp: int,
+    timestamp_offset*: int,
   }
 }
 ~~~

+init:

+: The id of the cooresponding initialization segment.
+A decoder MUST block until the coorespending `init` message to arrive.

+timestamp:

+: The presentation timestamp in milliseconds at the start of the segment.
+This timestamp MUST NOT be larger than any timestamp within the segment, but CAN be smaller to indicate a gap.

+timestamp_offset:

+: An optional offset to be applied to the timestamps within the segment.
+The video decoder MUST add this value to timestamps within the media container.
+This is used to insert media segments without re-encoding.

 ## priority {#message-priority}
 The `priority` message informs middleware about the intended priority of the current stream.
 Any middleware MAY ignore this value but SHOULD forward it.

-* The `strict` field is an integer value, where larger values indicate higher priority.
-A higher priority stream will always use available bandwidth over a lower priority stream.

 ~~~
 {